j-easy/easy-rules/site/user-guide/embedding-rules-engine.md

 doc: true
 ---

-Easy Rules is a lightweight library that can be used in a standalone Java application or embedded in a web server or a DI container.
+Easy Rules is a lightweight library that can be used in a standalone Java application or embedded in a web server or a dependency injection container.

 As of version {{ site.version }}, Easy Rules provides support for <a href="http://www.spring.io" target="_blank">Spring</a>.
 Support for other DI containers will be added in future versions.